gemshub/gemsfits/Docs/DeployLinux/Readme.Run.Linux.txt

-To run gemsfits in Ubuntu 14.04 LTS go to Ubuntu software center search for libqt5help5 and install the library.
-Search for libqt5clucene5 if it is not installed on your system install it.

 To start gemsfits run rungemsfit.sh script. if the script is not executable, open a terminal, cd to that directory, and run
    	$ chmod u+x ./rungemsfits.sh.